Nik-Potokar/XIVSlothCombo/README.md

 #### Scholar
 * QoL Features
+* Fairy Feature (never forget Eos)

 #### Summoner
 * One button rotation for all the demi-summons (Single and AoE features)
-* One button egi rotation (Single and AoE features)
+* One button egi rotation features for each egi (Single and AoE features)
 * Never forget to ruin4 feature

 #### Warrior